-Mr. Fung Tak Chung, aged 55, was appointed as an independent non-executive Director of our Board on 17 February 2017.
+Mr. Fung Tak Chung, aged 56, was appointed as an independent non-executive Director on 17 February 2017.
 He is mainly responsible for providing independent advice to the Board.
 He is also a member of the Audit Committee, the Remuneration Committee and the Nomination Committee.